thomascamminady/fairness_im_maschinellen_lernen_observableframework/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 Here we see 500 applicants who would repay their loan (average credit score of 55), and 500 applicants who would not repay their loan (average credit score of 40).

-Next, we see the distribution of older applicants.
+Next, we see the distribution of Purple Population.

 ```js
 const fig = Plot.plot({